 Soakage devices

-Soakage devices such as soak pits and soak holes, filter strips, infiltration trenches and basins, permeable paving, green roofs, and tree pits must be considered for managing stormwater from roofs, accessways, parking areas, and occasionally roads.
+Soakage devices such as soak pits and soak holes, filter strips, infiltration trenches and basins, permeable paving, and tree pits must be considered for managing stormwater from roofs, accessways, parking areas, and occasionally roads.
 The ability of the ground to accept stormwater can vary enormously within soakage areas, even within individual properties.
 Therefore, at least one percolation test will normally be required for every soakage device that is constructed and this should be done where the soakage device is likely to be placed.

 Exceptions to the above expectations for testing are: